opennetworkinglab/aether-docs/onramp/ref.rst

      - `""`
      - HTTPS proxy URL (e.g., ``http://proxy.example.com:3128``).
    * - `proxy.no_proxy`
-     - ``localhost,127.0.0.1,...``
+     - See ``vars/main.yml``
-     - Comma-separated list of hosts and CIDRs that bypass the proxy.
+     - Comma-separated list of hosts and CIDRs that bypass the proxy;
-       Default includes localhost, private subnets, and Kubernetes internal domains.
+       the default includes localhost, private subnets, and Kubernetes internal domains as defined in ``vars/main.yml``.

 In addition to the variables listed in the preceding table, the vars file also references other configuration files required by each